robaru/sofamyroom/src/docsrc/sphinx/vignettes/params.rst

 Example
 ===================

 Here follows a sample for the parameter file.
+This example is intended for the native version of SofaMyRoom.
+If you need the MATLAB

 .. literalinclude:: params_example
    :language: matlab